luizfverissimo/crowdcoin/README.md

   </a>
 </p>

 > ♦ Crowd funding project using Smart Contracts on the Ethereum.
 Created with Next.js and Tailwind CSS.
+This project use the Rinkeby Test Network, to interact with this project you must have a Metamask account and some ethereum in the account (you can get some ethereum [here](https://faucets.chain.link/rinkeby)).

 > Project from ["Ethereum and Solidity: The Complete Developer`s Guide"](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/), arts by [Storyset](https://storyset.com/).